mr4tt/csmic/content/case_studies/googlescholar.md

   <div class="col">
     <b> Home Page: </b>
     <br>
-    Our home page reflects the user’s need for curation, showing them papers that could aid them in their search
+    Our home page reflects the user's need for curation, showing them papers that could aid them in their search
   </div>
 </div>